ayaHSE/rabbitmq-communication-services/README.md

 ### Introduction

-This project consists of two Spring Boot applications, `ProducerService` and `ConsumerService`, that use RabbitMQ for inter-process communication.
-The `ProducerService` sends messages, and the `ConsumerService` receives and stores them in a PostgreSQL database.
+This project consists of two Spring Boot applications, `Producer` and `Consumer`, that use RabbitMQ for inter-process communication.
+The `Producer` sends messages, and the `Consumer` receives and stores them in a PostgreSQL database.

 ### Technologies